aledosreis/nextjs-dashboard/README.md

 - Understand the role of folders and files when creating new route segments
 - Create a layout that can be shared between multiple dashboard pages
 - Understand what colocation, partial rendering, and root layout are

+**5. Navigating Between Pages** - Learn how to use Link component to navigate between pages

+- How to use use the next/link component
+- How to show an active link with the usePathname() hook
+- How to client-side navigation works on Next.js